iotaledger/bee/.github/CONTRIBUTING.md

 example that compiles and passes [documentation tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html)

 - All instances of `unsafe` should have a comment that explains why its use was unavoidable

-- Try to keep code comments to a minimum.
-If code needs to be commented to explain its function it can probably be refactored and be made more simple.

 - All code should be well tested, using unit tests and integration tests